plone/plone.api/docs/env.rst

 Zope version
 ------------

-To know what version of Zope 2 you are using, use :meth:`api.env.zope_version`.
+To know which version of Zope 2 you are using, use :meth:`api.env.zope_version`.

 .. code-block:: python